santh0sh/AdvContainerization/Day4/README.md

 ## Request - Kindly create a GitHub account for tomorrow's CI/CD Lab exercise
 <pre>
-- If you already have a GitHub account, you may use your existing account
+- If you already have a personal GitHub account, you may use your existing personal account
-- If you don't have one, kindly create a GitHub account
+- If you don't have one, kindly create a personal GitHub account
-- You need a GitHub account for couple of reasons
+- You need a Personal GitHub account for couple of reasons
   1. To fork my Training Repository into your GitHub account for your future references
   2. To perform CI/CD lab exercise tommorrow
 </pre>